pulp-platform/cheshire/docs/tg/sim.md

 # Simulation

-This page describes how to simulate Cheshire to *execute baremetal code*.
+This page describes how to simulate Cheshire to *execute baremetal programs*.
 Please first read [Getting Started](../gs.md) to make sure to make sure have all dependencies and built the hardware, software, and simulation scripts.

 We currently provide working setups for: